Packer-Lab/imagingplus/meetings-and-todo.md

 # Record for meeting agendas, notes and todo's

+## Apr 19 2022 - TODO list:

+**Major code base related tasks:**

+- [ ]  create the three fundamental data analysis *axes as fundamental classes . then plug other stuff into those axes.*
+    - like Temporal axis
+        - plug paq into temporal axes
+        - allows for other temporal signals from outside paq to plug in, but Paq becomes a child of this class
+    - data axis
+        - suite2p analysis
+        - this might be fundamentally just the parent trial class
+    - cell annotations axis
+        - suite2p analysis
+        - can also include manual labelling of cells as well (e.g. all optical SLM targets or
+        - allows for ROIs from other algorithms
+- [ ]  testing and fleshing out of AllOpticalTrial code
+- [ ]  making trial subtypes child objects of general parent `Trial` type

+**Major packaging related tasks:**

+- [ ]  Tutorial addition: Interactive plotting and data exporting using mpl_point_clicker
+- [x]  Add instructions to the README.md for installation of the package
+- [x]  implementing tests

+**Less important tasks/considerations:**

 ## Feb 28 2022 - TODO list transferred over:
 **Major code base related tasks:**